Main Rahoon Ya Na Rahoon

-"Main Rahoon Ya Na Rahoon" is a 2015 song by Indian recording artist Armaan Malik composed by Amaal Mallik.
-The accompanying music video has been shot in Goa, India and features Bollywood actors Emraan Hashmi and Esha Gupta with Abhinav Shukla.
+"Main Rahoon Ya Na Rahoon" is a 2015 song by Indian recording artist Armaan Malik, composed by Amaal Mallik.
+The accompanying music video has been shot in Goa, India and features Bollywood actors Emraan Hashmi, Esha Gupta and Abhinav Shukla.
 It was released on YouTube by T-Series on 24 November 2015.
-The song has been well received crossing over 328 million+ views across YouTube as of 27 August 2022.
+The song has received over 350 million views on YouTube.

 Accolades

 The song won the award for Best Indie Pop Song at the 2016 Mirchi Music Awards.
 It was also awarded the Best Music Video at the sixth Global Indian Music Academy Awards.